sejungkwak/trading-paradise/README.md

 - Logo

-  - The logo has the website name "Trading Paradise" inside the Nintendo Switch console image.
+  - The logo has the website name <cite>Trading Paradise</cite> inside the Nintendo Switch console image.
   - The user will recognise the console in the logo by its shape and colour.
   - [Canva](https://www.canva.com/) was used to design the logo.
   <br>